pomonam/NetTriangulationEmbedding/README.md

 # End-to-End Trainable NetTriangulationEmbedding
 This code implements Triangulation Embedding layer presented in [1].

-The layer was implemented & tested in TensorFlow 1.8.0.
+The module was implemented & tested in TensorFlow 1.8.0.
 NetTriangulation is distributed under Apache-2 License (see the `LICENCE` file).

 # Usage
+NetTriangulationEmbedding has potential usages in image classification and retrieval tasks.
+It is applicable to end-to-end trainable models, which is an improvement from origianl Triangulation Embedding method described in [1].
 ```
 from NetTriangulationEmbedding import TriangulationEmbeddingModule,
                                       TemporalDifferenceDescriptors